jecode93/react-group-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse program for the knowledge and skills we have acquired in Modules 1, 2 and 3.
+We would like to thank the Microverse program for the knowledge and skills we have acquired in Modules 1, 2, and 3.

-We are grateful for all previous project reviewers for their advice.
+We are grateful to all previous project reviewers for their advice.
 Thanks to them we could build this app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>